v-nuit/slimeblaster/README.md

 - The game needs to be ran at 1920x1080 borderless with no upscaling/downscaling involved
 - The in-game brightness level should be at 5/10
 - Windows' display calibration parameters should all be at default
-- No post-processing effect (Sharpening/Softening/AA through NVidia/AMD driver settings, Reshade, AutoHDR ... etc)
+- No post-processing effect (Sharpening/Softening/AA through NVidia/AMD driver settings, Reshade, AutoHDR ... etc) except the built-in colorblind options

 ### General Information
 Just as Wielkimati's script, this script is intended to be used with a decently geared Rackham and squad.